crolllab/crolllab_v3/index.md

 ---  |---
 8 May 2023 | Huge congrats to Leen for successfully obtaining your PhD!
 We are so proud of you!!
-26 April 2023 | We had a great meet-up with [Greg Bonito from MSU](https://www.canr.msu.edu/people/greg_bonito) - thanks for passing by!
+Check out [our blog](/blog/) 26 April 2023 | We had a great meet-up with [Greg Bonito from MSU](https://www.canr.msu.edu/people/greg_bonito) - thanks for passing by!
 6 March 2023 | Great to see so many colleagues at ECFG16 in Innsbruck!
 Awesome talks & posters by our lab!
 24 February 2023 |Our 1000 pathogen genome paper just came out in Nature Communications.
 [Check it out](https://www.nature.com/articles/s41467-023-36674-y)